jmartsch/acegulpandpack/README.md

-# Acegulp 4
+# AceGulpAndPack
-A set of gulp 4 tasks with JS transpilation, webpack, SVG Sprites, minification, critcal path CSS generation and file revving
+A mix of gulp and webpack tasks with JS transpilation, SVG Sprite generation, minification, critcal path CSS generation and file revving

 # What is inside?
 * Gulp 4
-* Webpack 5 with Babel
+* Webpack 5 with Babel transpilation
 * SVG Sprites with minification
 * Browsersync with proxy for existing webservers
 * File revving